sebaeze/url-shortener/README.md

 # Pending:

-- Automated deployment using some tools, such as: Github Actions, CodeDeploy, etc.
+- Automated deployments, using pipelines from tools, such as: Github Actions, CodeDeploy, etc.
-- Automated testing in the pipeline
+- Automated testing.

 # References